-Keeping infants at a comfortable temperature is also important from a safety perspective, particularly for babies.
+Similar to Goldilocks’ ‘just right’ philosophy, keeping babies and infants at a comfortable ‘not too hot, not too cold’ temperature is also important from a safety perspective.
 According to research and advocacy organisation Red Nose, thermal stress (overheating) is implicated in sudden infant death syndrome (SIDS) so it is an important preventive strategy.

 Keep your baby’s head uncovered

 Babies regulate their temperature mainly through their face and head, so the best way to stop them overheating is to ensure they sleep on their back, with their head and face uncovered.
-This means no hats, bonnets, beanies, hooded clothing, pillows or doonas.
+This means no hats, bonnets, beanies, hooded clothing, pillows or doonas, and not putting them down to bed on their tummies.
 Red Nose recommends positioning your bub with their feet at the bottom of the cot and using lightweight blankets that only reach as far as the chest, tucked in firmly so they can't come loose.

 Check ratings on sleeping bags

-Babies should typically be swaddled until they’re about six months old, which is also about when they become mobile.
-At this point you can start using sleeping bags that are designed to keep babies and toddlers at a comfortable temperature for the conditions, and remove the need for bedding or heating appliances.
+Babies are usually swaddled with their arms tucked in until they’re about three months old.
+At this point you can wrap your baby keeping their arms free, or start using sleeping bags that are designed to keep babies and toddlers at a comfortable temperature for the conditions, and remove the need for bedding or heating appliances.

 Prep the sleeping environment

-The late afternoon is a good time to prepare a child’s bedroom for restful slumber.
-“In summer, about 4.30pm, start pulling the blinds and maybe put on an oscillating fan facing away from the cot or toddler’s bed and towards the wall, so when they’ve had their bath or dinner they’re moving into a room temperature that is set for the conditions,” says Sloane.
+The late afternoon is a good time to prepare a child’s bedroom for bedtime.
+If it’s a hot summer’s day, draw the curtains or blinds around 4.30pm and you could also put an oscillating fan on that faces away from the cot or toddler’s bed and towards the wall, so that the room is comfortable when they’re going to bed.

-In the cooler months, you might want to switch on a heater in the late afternoon so the nursery is cosy in time for bedtime.
-“I recommend stand-alone radiator heaters that aren’t dehydrating like central heating and turn themselves down if it gets too hot,” says Herman.
+In the cooler months, you might want to switch on a heater in the late afternoon so your child’s bedroom is cosy in time for bedtime.
 Position heater away from bedding or any flammables, and turn it off at bedtime.